HappyStinson/elevate-with-nordling/content/blog/hybrid-entrepreneur-journey.md

 I know what I value:
 - **Freedom**
 - **Transparency**
+- **Sustainability** - Making choices that don’t waste resources, finding the 80/20 approach, and reducing environmental impact.
+- **Loyalty** - Building meaningful relationships with clients and collaborators that last.

 I’ve always admired digital nomads for their autonomy—the freedom to travel, work, and immerse in different cultures.
 And when it comes to transparency, it’s about being honest and open, sharing the good and bad parts of life, whether on a blog or YouTube.
 This openness builds trust, keeps me accountable, and is something I aim to incorporate into my work.